LLNL/axom/src/axom/primal/docs/sphinx/idxuniformgrid.rst

 We want to call ``intersect()`` only for triangles that can intersect, ignoring widely-separated triangles.
 The ``UniformGrid`` enables this optimization.
-In the following figure, the ``UniformGrid`` divides the region of interest into three by three buckets outlined in grey.
-A triangle :math:`t` (shown in orange) will be compared with neighbor triangles (shown in black) that fall into the buckets occupied by :math:`t`.
+In the following figure, the ``UniformGrid`` divides the region of interest into three by three bins outlined in grey.
+A triangle :math:`t` (shown in orange) will be compared with neighbor triangles (shown in black) that fall into the bins occupied by :math:`t`.
 Other triangles (shown in blue) are too far away to intersect and are not compared with :math:`t`.

 ..
 Unlike the figures for geometric operations, this figure is "hand-drawn," not